ItsBenyaamin/rakhsh/README.md

 - Manage downloads by id or your choice of tag
 - Provide a flow to get the latest list of downloads
 - Provide a flow to get downloads progress info(overall, specific)
+- Provide a flow to get latest downloads state changes
+- Set group identifier for items
+- Download all items with order(asc, desc)
 - more on the way...

 ### Warning: